Have you ever had a faulty car bought on finance?

 If you have bought a faulty car on finance you should look through you car finance agreement to see what information your car dealer or car financier have put on their terms and conditions if there was a fault to ever happen with the car.

-After speaking to the car dealer about the fault, if things get stressful and you are being made liable or receive a bill for the fault you can always seek legal help or contact the Financial ombudsman free.
+After speaking to the car dealer about the fault, if things get stressful and you are being made liable or receive a bill for the fault you can always seek legal help or contact the Financial Ombudsman for free.

 If you are trying to return a car on finance due to faults it is always important to make sure you know who to contact.